davelevine/portfolio/data/posts/api-gateway.md

 >
 > API Gateway acts as a “front door” for applications to access data, business logic, or functionality from your backend services, such as workloads running on Amazon Elastic Compute Cloud (Amazon EC2), code running on AWS Lambda, any web application, or real-time communication applications.*

-REST APIs are `HTTP based` and `stateless`, whereas WebSocket APIs use the WebSocket protocol, which makes it `stateful` and allows for sending and receiving information.
+REST APIs are `HTTP-based` and `stateless`, whereas WebSocket APIs use the WebSocket protocol, which makes it `stateful` and allows for sending and receiving information.

 So which one is better?
 The answer is, it depends on what you're doing.

 #### REST API

-- Utilizes HTTP protocol to transfer information when a user takes action.
+- Utilizes the HTTP protocol to transfer information when a user takes action.
 - Best used for less frequent requests.

 #### WebSocket API

 - Utilizes the WebSocket protocol to send and receive information between users and devices.
-- Best used with frequent back and forth communications such as chat apps.
+- Best used with frequent back-and-forth communications such as chat apps.

 ### Architecture